-After wandering downtown Cloverdale — The Towers Gallery (240 N. Cloverdale Blvd., Cloverdale) should not be missed, as a co-op of 45 artists working in every media imaginable — rev your appetite for a filling meal at Hamburger Ranch & Pasta Farm (31195 N. Redwood Hwy., Cloverdale).
+After wandering downtown Cloverdale, rev your appetite for a filling meal at the World Famous Hamburger Ranch & Bar-B-Que (31195 N. Redwood Highway, Cloverdale).
 This classic Americana roadhouse will remind the both of you of mom’s cooking, from homemade chili, patty melts, and meatloaf, plus specialties like wood-fire smoked barbecue brisket and baby back ribs.

 Mom deserves flowers on her special day.
 So after breakfast, take her on a road trip to some of the Russian River Valley’s most artful winery gardens.
 Sonoma County’s Wine Road map offers a terrific starting point for mapping out the greenery.

-Start by presenting Mom with a rose, found at the Russian River Rose Co.
-(1685 Magnolia Dr., Healdsburg), where the collection includes more than 600 varieties, ranging from ancient strains to modern hybrids.
+Start by presenting Mom with a rose, found at the Russian River Rose Company (1685 Magnolia Drive, Healdsburg), where the collection includes more than 600 varieties, ranging from ancient strains to modern hybrids.

 Now, head toward western Sonoma County, on a scenic drive.

-With its Asian-inspired architecture and lavish Japanese gardens, Arista Winery (7015 Westside Road, Healdsburg) is a tucked-away jewel where the landscape was designed by renowned Japanese landscape architect Harry Sumigawa in a small, serene labyrinth of waterfalls, streams, and ponds in and around the natural Phyllite rock formations framed by ferns, flowers, blooming trees, and bamboo.
+With its Asian-inspired architecture and lavish Japanese gardens, Arista Winery (7015 Westside Road, Healdsburg, by appointment only) is a tucked-away jewel where the landscape was designed by renowned Japanese landscape architect Harry Sumigawa in a small, serene labyrinth of waterfalls, streams, and ponds in and around the natural Phyllite rock formations framed by ferns, flowers, blooming trees, and bamboo.

 You and Mom can sip wine beneath a patinated copper-top pagoda shade, while admiring Japanese maples stretching their lacy leaves in a canopy of red, ocher, and green.

-Ferrari-Carano (8761 Dry Creek Rd, Healdsburg) on Dry Creek Road in Healdsburg is another must, as a park-style garden spanning five acres, and brilliant with more than 2,000 species of trees and shrubs, plus bridges, ponds dotted with lilies, and sculptures such as a life size bronze of a young girl dancing with a dove.
+Ferrari-Carano Vineyards & Winery (8761 Dry Creek Road, Healdsburg) on Dry Creek Road in Healdsburg is another must, as a park-style garden spanning five acres, and brilliant with more than 2,000 species of trees and shrubs, plus bridges, ponds dotted with lilies, and sculptures such as a life size bronze of a young girl dancing with a dove.